-Depending on its overall performance, your PSU plays a big part in determining your system's reliability.
-So you have to be careful when it comes to picking the right one for your needs.
-A good PSU should also have the protection features that are able to save your components, including the power supply itself, should something go wrong.
+Your power supply (or PSU) plays a major part in determining your system's reliability, depending on its overall performance.
+So you should be careful when it comes to picking the right PSU for your needs.
+A great power supply should also have protection features to save your components (including the power supply itself) should something go wrong with your electricity supply or your PC components.

-You’ll also obviously have different needs and concerns depending on whether your PSU will be pushing a monster mining rig, an always-in-demand workstation, or a mid-level gaming or productivity PC.
-We’ll help you find the right power supply for your next rig—whatever it is—below.
+You’ll also obviously have different concerns and needs depending on whether your power supply will be pushing a monster mining rig, an always-in-demand workstation, or a mainstream productivity or gaming desktop.
+We’ll help you find the right PSU for your next rig—whatever it might be—below.

 Why Trust Us?

-Tom's Hardware has been reviewing PC hardware for more than two decades.
-We put each power supply through a battery of tests which measure everything from load regulation to power efficiency, plus key protection features, and much more.
-We've tested hundreds of models, from sub-500-watt budget units to 1600-watt PSUs with top-of-the-line components and features, so we can separate the best from the unreliable and inefficient models that aren’t worth risking your precious hardware for.
+Tom's Hardware has been reviewing PC hardware for overr two decades.
+We put each power supply through a gauntlet of tests that measure everything from load regulation to power efficiency, plus key protection features and much more.
+We've tested hundreds of units, from sub-$50 budget models to 1600-watt PSUs with top-of-the-line components and features.
+So we can separate the best from the unreliable and inefficient models that aren’t worth risking your precious components on.

 Quick Shopping Tips

 You probably don’t need a 1,000-watt PSU, even for an extreme gaming rig.
-A few years ago, all high-end graphics cards were power-hungry, but this changed with Nvidia's recent architectures.
-It's simply not necessary to buy a 1kW PSU for a couple of GTX 1080s.
-A 750W model will do just fine, leaving plenty of headroom for an overclocked CPU as well.
-Fans of AMD's flagship Radeon cards need to plan for higher power use, pairing them with PSUs featuring greater maximum output.
+A few years ago, all graphics cards on the high-end of the GPU hierarchy were very power-hungry.
+But this changed with Nvidia's recent architectures.
+It's simply not necessary to buy a 1kW PSU for a couple of RTX 2080s.
+An 800W model will do just fine, leaving headroom for an overclocked CPU as well.
+Fans of AMD's flagship Vega cards or the newer Radeon VII will need to plan for higher power use, pairing these cards with PSUs featuring greater maximum output.

 Model Comparisons: Overall Performance and Performance Per Dollar

-In the relative performance charts provided with each one of our PSU reviews, we create an index of sorts that encapsulates overall performance, including load regulation, ripple suppression, efficiency, hold-up time, and the maximum power each PSU can deliver.
-Hopefully this makes your life easier, since you don't have to decipher several data-heavy graphs to reach your own conclusions.
+In the relative performance charts provided with each one of our PSU reviews, we create an index of sorts that encapsulates overall performance, including load regulation, ripple suppression, efficiency, hold-up time and the maximum power each PSU can deliver.
+This should make your life easier, since you won't have to decipher several data-heavy graphs to reach your own conclusions.

 |Relative Performance||Performance Per Dollar|

-You only need to take a quick look at our index above to see where your PSU of choice stands against its competition.
-The second-most-important chart (on the right above), derived from the relative performance score, is performance per dollar This should help you when shopping for an upgrade.
+You only need to take a quick look at our index above (left) to see where your PSU of choice stands against its competition.
+The second-most-important chart (on the right above), derived from the relative performance score, is performance per dollar.
+This should also help you when shopping for an upgrade.

 Best PSU: Up to 550 Watts